-Karanjkar develops new processes to convert lignocellulosic biomass to value-added chemicals.
+Karanjkar has initiated and led several projects related to silicone polymerization.
 He has investigated alternative catalysts and reactor designs that could provide a step change in process technology, as well as a competitive cost advantage.
+During his PhD, he developed new processes to convert lignocellulosic biomass to value-added chemicals.
 His career goal is to continue gaining experience in reaction engineering.
 He met his wife, who is also a chemical engineer, while pursuing research interests.
 In his free time, Karanjkar enjoys wildlife photography and traveling around the world with his wife (Figure 3).
 His current favorite fiction book is "Project Hail Mary" by Andy Weir.